microsoft/coe-starter-kit/coe-cli/docs/cli-development/ebook.md

 ## Spell Check Process

-The [build.sh](..\build.sh) make use of [mdspell](https://www.npmjs.com/package/markdown-spellcheck) to spell check the markdown files using US english (en-US).
+The [build.sh](../build.sh) make use of [mdspell](https://www.npmjs.com/package/markdown-spellcheck) to spell check the markdown files using US english (en-US).

 The mdspell node application is installed inside the [cli-mdbook docker image](../dockerfile) and executed by the [build.ps1](../build.ps1).
 If you need to add an exclusion for a work you can add changes to [.spelling](../.spelling) file.
-Each work should be on a separate line.
+Each word or phrase should be on a separate line.

 ## Grammar Checks